Morpheus636/pi-scanner/README.md

 - Stream scanner activity and upload calls to Broadcastify.
 - Support for Bluetooth or 3.5mm audio.

-### Goals
+### TODO
-- Built-in battery for portable use.
+- [x] Touchscreen
+- [x] Active Cooling
+- [ ] Battery
+- [ ] Speakers
+- [ ] Headphone Jack
+- [ ] Custom Case
+    - Antenna connector
+    - USB-C port
+    - Headphone Jack
-- Built-in speakers.
+    - Power Button
+- [ ] Multiple SDRs

 ## Hardware Requirements
 - [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/) (8GB Minimum; 16GB Recommended)
 - [Raspberry Pi Active Cooler](https://www.raspberrypi.com/products/active-cooler/) (Not strictly necessary, but SDRTrunk can be fairly CPU intensive.)
 - [Raspberry Pi Touch Display 2](https://www.raspberrypi.com/products/touch-display-2/) (PiScanner could be adapted to work with the original touch display, but the new model is highly recommended due to its higher resolution.
 You will need the 15-22 pin display cable to connect it to Pi 5.
-You can also ignore the parts about rotating the display.)
+You can also ignore the parts about rotating the display if you use the original.)
 - [Raspberry Pi RTC Battery](https://www.raspberrypi.com/products/rtc-battery/) (Not required for online-only use, but if you intend to use the Pi Scanner without internet, you need an RTC to ensure timestamps are correct.)
 - Touch Display Case (There are currently no commercially available cases for the Touch Display 2.
 SmartiPi says they will launch one in March 2025)
 - MiroSD Card